 Ms. Kaige Zhang-Gantz- 4th Grade Homeroom (Chinese) 四年级 (中文)

-My name is Kaige Zhang-Gantz and this is my second year at Jingmei.
-I’m thrilled to meet my fifth graders!
+My name is Kaige Zhang-Gantz and I am thrilled to learn and grow with my students at Jingmei!
 I have been teaching since I received my Bachelor degree in 2000.
 I firmly believe that all students have the power to excel and grow in whatever area they put their mind to, no matter their personality, background or learning style.
 I am happy to apply my knowledge and care in guiding my students every step of the way and helping them achieve their goals.

 I was born in Henan province, China, the birthplace of Chinese civilization.
 Chinese language, culture and art have always been my passion as well as my profession.
 I have a Masters in Linguistics and Applied Linguistics from Beijing Normal University and a second Masters in Teaching Chinese as Second Language from St. Cloud State University in Minnesota.
 I have taught for many years in both Chinese and American public schools, which has broadened my cultural perspective and deepened my commitment to my work.
 I look forward to sharing my experiences with the students of Jingmei.